dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2957: Civilization concepts extend beyond Western norms.
+### T2957: Civilization is a complex concept not limited to the Western world.

 |Support|
 |---|